writingnamesinmydeathnote/writingnamesinmydeathnote/README.md

 hi im jaskirkper, or jasper for short.. and less silly ok..

-millie - @wednesdayaddamsss, is my #1 stalker like el to mike.. she STALKS ME ALL THE TIME.. she's obsessed w/ me
+austin - @wednesdayaddamsss, is my #1 stalker like el to mike.. she STALKS ME ALL THE TIME.. she's obsessed w/ me

 JOKES ASIDE, thats MY duo, DO NOT INTERACT if you're her other duos...

-#SPREADMILLIEXJASKIRKPERALLEGATIONS PLEASE 👅👅
+#SPREADAUSTINXJASKIRKPERALLEGATIONS PLEASE 👅👅

 MY catchphrase is "ho ho ho" OK? yeah thats what I thought..